 What is Moot Court?

-“Moot court” at Pitt Law is a broad term that encompasses both internal (intramural) and external (interscholastic) competitions involving not just the traditional litigation settings of trial and appellate oral argument, but also arbitration and client counseling.
+“Moot court” at Pitt Law is a broad term that encompasses both internal (intramural) and external (interscholastic) competitions involving not just the traditional litigation settings of trial and appellate oral argument, but also arbitration, client counseling and negotiation.
 All second- and third-year students have the opportunity to participate in intramural moot court competitions and to try out for any of several law school teams that compete in interscholastic competitions.

-The school’s two major intramural competitions, the Murray S. Love Mock Trial Competition and the Appellate Competition, are general competitions in the sense that they do not focus on a particular area of law.
+The school’s two major intramural competitions, the Murray S. Love Trial Moot Court Competition and the Appellate Competition, are general competitions in the sense that they do not focus on a particular area of law.
 They are organized and supervised by the University of Pittsburgh School of Law Moot Court Board, all of whose members are current students selected on the basis of academic merit and moot court experience.
-The school’s other intramural competition is the Client Counseling Competition.
+The school’s other intramural competitions are the Client Counseling Competition and the Negotiation Competition.

 The faculty advisor to the Moot Court Board is Professor Ben Bratman.